 I have always loved animals and my parents were pretty sure I was going to become a veterinarian.
-But in my first year of university, I discovered the work and writings of Dr. Jane Goodall and I was hooked.
+In my first year of university, I discovered the work and writings of Dr. Jane Goodall and I was hooked.
 I went on to graduate with an M.Sc. in animal behavior from Memorial University.

-I met my partner at university and after graduation we travelled the world and worked on projects helping some of the planet’s most endangered animals.
-I’ve been lucky enough to hand-raise echo parakeets and release them back into the wild, climb high into the Mauritian rainforest to monitor nestlings, radio-track California condors, study the world’s rarest hawk in the Caribbean, and research little-known species in Madagascar.
+I met my partner at university and after graduation we traveled the world and worked on projects helping some of the planet’s most endangered animals.
+I’ve climbed high into the Mauritian rainforest to monitor baby parrots, radio-tracked California condors, studied the world’s rarest hawk in the Caribbean and researched little-known species in Madagascar.
 I’ve published twenty scientific papers and given seminars on my research here in Canada and abroad.

 When my two kids were very young we moved to Madagascar and lived there for seven years.
 It was an experience unlike anything else.

 Most days, I can be found at my computer writing conservation adventure stories and eco-nonfiction for tweens and teens, hiking with my family or reading kidlit.
 I’m an associate member of the Society for Children’s Book Writers and Illustrators (SCBWI) and the Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP), and currently taking creative writing at the University of Guelph.

-I live in Guelph, Ontario with my partner Lance, who is Executive Director of the not-for-profit Wildlife Preservation Canada, our two teenage boys, a Newfoundland dog, an adopted royal python, a milksnake, and a tiny dragon.
+I live in Guelph, Ontario with my partner Lance, who is Executive Director of the not-for-profit Wildlife Preservation Canada, our two teenage boys, a Newfoundland dog, and a rescued royal python.

 Click here to read about one of my adventures in Madagascar.